Aminocd/slate/source/index.html.md

-transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending_user_avatar_url | The URL of the avatar of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user receiver-after-amount-atomic | The balance, in atomic units, of the receiving currency holding after it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transferred-currency-id | The ID of the transferred currency transferred-currency-name | The name of the transferred currency transferred_currency_icon_url | The URL of the icon of the transferred currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated
+transfer-receiver-currency-holding-id | The ID of the public or private currency holding that the transfer credited to, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-id | The ID of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-username | The username of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sending-user-avatar-url | The URL of the avatar of the transfer sender, only shown if the owner of the currency holding that the transfer credited to is the logged-in user sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited from by the transfer, only shown if the owner of the currency holding that the transfer debited from is the logged-in user receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user receiver-after-amount-atomic | The balance, in atomic units, of the receiving currency holding after it was credited to by the transfer, only shown if the owner of the currency holding that the transfer credited to is the logged-in user transferred-currency-id | The ID of the transferred currency transferred-currency-name | The name of the transferred currency transferred-currency-icon-url | The URL of the icon of the transferred currency created-at | The time and date when the transfer was created updated-at | The time and date when the transfer was last updated